 There is that undeniable element of heritage that comes with cricketers wearing white.
 Although the game has seen some new innovations in recent years, it tends to stay faithful to tradition when it can and that’s why white is likely to remain in test and first class formats.

-The Origin of Cricket Whites
+The Origin of the Traditional Cricket Uniform

 When early forms of cricket matches were played, it seems that the choice of clothing was down to the individual.
 In the 1700s, single wicket games and ad hoc matches were played and these were informal affairs.
 Early written records and drawings indicate that players would often turn up wearing jackets, shorts, regular work trousers and shirts.